PLAN Constitution

 Founded 2010 | Incorporated 2015 | Granted non-profit exemption 2015

 The name of the Association shall be the “PROFESSIONAL LANGUAGE ASSOCIATION OF NEVADA.”
-The Association is a Nevada non-profit corporation (pending).
+The Association is a Nevada nonprofit corporation.

 The purpose of the Association shall be:

 Honorary memberships may be conferred upon any individual who has made an unusual or extraordinary contribution to or advocacy for the preservation of world languages and cultures, or a contribution to the Association.
-Honorary memberships are conferred only upon a unanimous vote of the Executive Board of the Association.
+Honorary memberships are conferred only upon a unanimous vote by the Governing Body Members of the Association.

 OFFICERS